looprock/looprock.github.io/README.md

 # About

-This is the codebase used to generate anythingmachine.com
+This is the codebase used to generate anythingmachine.com.
+It runs updates via cron ran from github actions.

 # Special thanks